Switched auxiliary loss for robust training of transformer models for histopathological image segmentation: Conclusion

 \section{Conclusion}

-While handling strong encoders such as transformers, it is crucial to ensure optimal training of such models wherein there is a negligible gradient from the last layers during back propagation.
-In this study, we presented a shifted auxiliary loss to make the problem more difficult for the model thus ensuring larger loss and inturn more gradient in the back propagation stage.
-This approach was implemented for training 3 deep transformer-based models for the task of image segmentation.
-We used the HuBMAP + HPA: Hacking the Human Body competition dataset to demonstrate this approach's effectiveness and support the utilization of lightweight transformer models for dense prediction tasks in the medical domain.
-The results showed that the switched auxiliary loss approach provided an improvement of 1\% as compared to other methods across all the different models implemented.
+When dealing with powerful encoders like transformers, it is crucial to achieve optimal training.
+During backpropagation, it is critical to ensure a smooth gradient flow from the last layers.
+In our study, we introduced the switched auxiliary loss to improve model convergence.
+By intentionally making the problem more challenging for the model, we aimed to promote larger loss gradients during backpropagation.
+This approach facilitated improved model convergence.
+In our experiment using the HuBMAP + HPA: Hacking the Human Body competition dataset, we showed that our proposed approach effectively improves the performance of lightweight transformer models when used for dense prediction tasks in the medical field.
+Specifically, our results demonstrated that the switched auxiliary loss approach consistently improved performance compared to baseline training and single auxiliary loss approaches.
+All three transformer models achieved a ~1\% improvement in Dice score on both public and private datasets when trained with the shifted auxiliary loss.
 The CoaT model performed the best in the task with a score of 0.778 followed by Segformer and PVTv2.
-The findings from our study can be implemented to improve model training and robustness.
+According to our findings, using the switched auxiliary loss strategy can improve the generalizability and robustness of transformer-based models for medical image segmentation tasks.
+This insight is not limited to this specific study and can be applied by practitioners to enhance model training and strengthen robustness in various domains.
+Ability to train transformer models for images at higher resolutions also remains a challenge due to compute.
+As we continue to explore the capabilities of transformers, refining training strategies remains a crucial avenue to advance state-of-the-art performance.